matt-chaib/hugo_blog/README.md

-# Rewriting my blog using Hugo, because Svelte was a bit overkill.
+# Rewriting my blog using Hugo...

+### Because Svelte was a bit overkill.